maueroats/teaching/content/intermediate-cs/ch22a/roygbiv-code.md

 ## Intermediate

 Got the encoder working?
-Write a decoder that takes is in an image and produces an integer.
+Write a decoder that takes in an image and produces an integer.